Razzboy30/filing/README.md

 It can also only take in file types like .png, .jpg, .jpeg and .pdf.

 **Run Locally**<br>
-There are two methods you can run this application locally.
+There are two methods you can run this application locally.<br>
 **Prerequisites** <br>
 Install node.js <br>